 Details of the location and distribution of all significant fossil sites or key fossiliferous rock units are often difficult to be determined due to thick topsoil, subsoil, overburden and alluvium.
 Depth of the overburden may vary a lot.
-The vast coal mining industry (Vryheid Formation) provides palaeontologists with fantastic access to coal-associated plant fossils, while simultaneously resulting in the destruction of important National Palaeontological Heritage.

-The threats are:- earth moving equipment/machinery (for example haul trucks, front end loaders, excavators, graders, dozers) during construction, the sealing-in or destruction of fossils by development, vehicle traffic, and human disturbance.
+The threats to the National Palaeontological Heritage are:- earth moving equipment/machinery (for example haul trucks, front end loaders, excavators, graders, dozers) during clearing, construction, the sealing-in or destruction of fossils by development, vehicle traffic, and human disturbance.
 See Description of the Geological Setting (F) above.

-J. Recommendation (1j,1l)
+J. Recommendation (10,p,q)

 - a.
-There is no objection (see Recommendation B) to the development, but it was necessary to request a Phase 1 Palaeontological Impact Assessment: Field study to determine whether the development will affect fossiliferous outcrops as the palaeontological sensitivity is VERY HIGH.
-A Phase 2 Palaeontological Mitigation is only required if the Phase 1 Palaeontological Assessment identified a fossiliferous formation or surface fossils or if fossils are found during construction.
-Fossils were not found during the walk through.
-The Protocol for Finds and Management Plan is attached (Appendix 2) for the ECO, the development may go ahead. - b.
+There is no objection (see Recommendation B) to the development, it was necessary to request a Desktop Palaeontological Impact Assessment as the area is surrounded by an area with a VERY HIGH palaeontological sensitivity.
+A Phase 1: Field Study Palaeontological Assessment is only required if surface fossils or fossils are found during construction clearing, excavations, drilling and blasting.
+The Protocol for Chance Finds and Management Plan is attached (Appendix 2) for the ECO. - b.
 This project will benefit the environment, economy, and social development of the community. - c.
-Preferred choice: The impact on the palaeontological heritage is VERY HIGH for the site.
-Care must be taken during the digging of foundations and removing topsoil, subsoil and overburden (see Executive Summary). - d.
-The following should be conserved: if any palaeontological material is exposed during digging, excavating, drilling or blasting SAHRA must be notified.
-All construction activities must be stopped and a palaeontologist should be called in to determine proper mitigation measures.
+Preferred choice: Only one Alternative is possible and proposed with a LOW rating (see Executive Summary). - d.
+The following should be conserved: if any palaeontological material is exposed during clearing, digging, excavating, drilling or blasting SAHRA must be notified.
+All construction activities must be stopped, a 30 m no-go barrier constructed and a palaeontologist should be called in to determine proper mitigation measures. - e.
+Consultation with parties was not necessary (10,p,q).

-Sampling and collecting (1m,1k):
+Sampling and collecting: